Test your server to cloud migration

 - There are also some third-party apps you may want to use, like Optimizer for Jira, that can help you assess current usage and clean up your system.

 - Consider removing or leaving behind anything that hasn't been used recently.
-This could include specific pages, entire spaces, attachments, or apps.
+This could include specific pages, entire spaces, attachments, macros, or apps.
+For more advice on how to gather usage statistics, refer to How do I get more statistics from Confluence?

 - If you're migrating from Confluence Data Center or a large server site, you may want to test your migration on some of your larger spaces that have lots of comments or attachments.

-- You many want to search on Marketplace for third-party apps that can help you audit usage and identify what can be cleaned up.
+- You may want to search on Marketplace for third-party apps that can help you audit usage and identify what can be cleaned up.

 Step 2: Sign up for your cloud site